-The roles of a Product Owner overlaps that of the Project Manager.
-However, a Product Owner is authorized to work on prioritisation according to requirements, having domain expertise.
+The roles of a Product Owner overlap that of the Project Manager.
+However, a Product Owner is authorized to work on prioritization according to requirements, having domain expertise.
 Project Managers don’t have the authority to do so.

 Apart from this, Product Owners lack the required project management skills.
 Hence, it can be said that a Product Owner is a Project Manager who is responsible for delegating the project team to a Scrum Master, while at the same time is responsible for the success of the project and project environment.

 Which one is better for me?